Why We Use Feature Scaling: A Deep Dive into Data Preprocessing

 Q1: Should I scale all features or just some?

 A1: Generally, it's best to scale all features to ensure consistency and avoid bias.
-However, exceptions exist.
 If you're using tree-based algorithms, scaling is unnecessary.
-Moreover, sometimes, categorical features encoded using one-hot encoding don't require scaling.
+That said, exceptions exist.
+Also worth noting, sometimes, categorical features encoded using one-hot encoding don't require scaling.

 Q2: What happens if I scale my features incorrectly?